Heart0fGold/About-Me/README.md

 **˚ ༘♡ ·˚꒰ **Favourite Characters from Every Fandom** ꒱ ₊˚ˑ༄**

 - Ethan, Red, Calem, Erika, Colress, Steven, Blue, Silver, Serena, and Cynthia.
 For the Pokémons : Umbreon, Cyndaquil, Celebi, Victini, Sylveon, Hisuian Samurott, Serperior, Scorbunny, and Treecko (*Pokémon*)
-- Hermes, Helios, Heimdall, Atreus, Athena (*God Of War*)
+- I main Prussian Seaman, Officer, or Musician.
+If Prussia is not available, then usually use French or British, or just choose what's available. (*Guts and Blackpowder*)
+- Slingshot, Rocket, Medkit, Sword, and Shuriken (*Phighting!*)
 - Cesar Torres, Jonah Marshall, The Intruder, Adam Murray (*The Mandela Catalogue*)
-- I main Prussian Seaman or Musician.
-If Prussia is not available, then usually use French or British, or just choose what's available. (*Guts and Blackpowder*)

   ── ･ ｡ﾟ☆: **Languages** .☽ .* :☆ﾟ. ──